 A person with throat cancer may also experience:

-- difficulty moving the tongue
+- difficulty moving the tongue or opening the mouth

 - persistent white patches on the tongue or the lining of the mouth

 It is possible for a person to mistake the signs and symptoms of throat cancer for those of other conditions.
 A person should therefore see a doctor if they experience any symptoms of throat cancer that do not go away.